March celebrates Responsible Decision-Makers

 A Little Background

-Like Conscientious Worker, Creative Innovator, and Strategic Problem-Solver, Responsible Decision-
+Like Conscientious Worker, Creative Innovator, and Strategic Problem-Solver, Responsible Decision-What’s the difference between a choice and a decision?

 Since Responsible Decision-Maker was added we’ve had some good conversations about what types of decisions we’re talking about.
 Certainly part of that answer is determined by the age of the student, but regardless of age, there is a distinction between a choice and a decision that is worth making.